© 2018 All rights reserved

-Our development centres enable you to see your talent pool in action in a variety of different situations.
+Development centres enable you to see your talent pool in action in a variety of different situations.
 Research shows European companies typically struggle to identify their talent and implement effective succession plans, with many leaders of the future being identified via word of mouth or personal relationships.
-A rigorous development centre provides quantitative data on your talent pool that allows you to rank the individuals against a competency index, thereby enabling you to accurately identify your shining stars and potentially some hidden gems.
+Rigorous development centres provides quantitative data on your talent pool that allows you to rank the individuals against a competency index, thereby enabling you to accurately identify your shining stars and potentially some hidden gems.

-Once assessed, each individual is given a full feedback session highlighting their strengths, and a development plan can be constructed that is tailored to the individual’s requirements, and which will provide them with the skills they need to become a successful leader of the future.
+Once the Development Centre is complete, each individual is given a full feedback session highlighting their strengths, and a development plan can be constructed, tailored to the individual’s requirements which will provide them with the skills they need to become a successful leader of the future.

 Psychometrics are completed first so that a benchmark can be created based on the scores and the external data available; this can then be used to feed into the results of the other assessments to provide a holistic picture of the group and their strengths and development needs.

 To effectively and efficiently evaluate the development and seek evidence of actual behavioural change to correlate with performance metrics from the internal audit GFB recommend running an online 360 degree feedback survey for every leader participating in the development programme pre and post-delivery.

 GFB can develop in close consultation with an organisation, a bespoke 360 survey questionnaire that will be specifically designed to align with organisation’s culture and measure perceived performance against the company’s core competencies.
 Alternately GFB’s off-the-shelf 360 feedback surveys, based on the Schroder Framework of High Performance, can be instantly deployed and branded where necessary.